fpassow/world_data/city_populations/cities_queries_and_results.md

 WHERE Year >= 2020 AND Sex = 'Both Sexes'
 ```

-Try 2018...
-Still not enough countries
+Try 2018.
 ```
 SELECT DISTINCT count(DISTINCT CountryOrArea)
 FROM [world_data].[dbo].[city_population]
 WHERE Year >= 2018 AND Sex = 'Both Sexes'
 ```
+Still not enough countries.
 Let's just get the most recent population number for each city.
 ```
 WITH numbered_cte AS (